ni/nidaqmx-python/docs/grpc_session_options.rst

   $ python -m pip install nidaqmx[grpc]

 Every NI-DAQmx gRPC object is created from a :py:class:`grpc.Channel` that you build and pass to :py:class:`nidaqmx.GrpcSessionOptions`.
-The constructors for :py:class:`nidaqmx.Task`, :py:class:`nidaqmx.Scale`, and other classes accept a ``grpc_options`` parameter, and :py:meth:`nidaqmx.system.System.remote` accepts one to access the remote DAQmx system.
+The constructors for :py:class:`nidaqmx.Task <nidaqmx.task.Task>`, :py:class:`nidaqmx.Scale <nidaqmx.scale.Scale>`, and other classes accept a ``grpc_options`` parameter, and :py:meth:`nidaqmx.system.System.remote` accepts one to access the remote DAQmx system.
 You own the channel, not the objects created from it, so you must close the gRPC channel only after every NI-DAQmx gRPC object using it is closed.

 The recommended way to create the channel depends on where NI gRPC Device Server runs.
 The sections below cover a remote system and the local system.
-In either case you can instead build the channel yourself, with :py:class:`grpc.insecure_channel` for an insecure channel or :py:class:`grpc.secure_channel` when you need full control over how credentials are supplied.
+In either case you can instead build the channel yourself, with :py:func:`grpc.insecure_channel` for an insecure channel or :py:func:`grpc.secure_channel` when you need full control over how credentials are supplied.

 Remote systems
 ~~~~~~~~~~~~~~